 In 2006-2007 Anton was doing an internship as a reporter at the regional studio of Hungarian National Television, MTV.
 In addition to his managerial experience in the business sector (IBM, Priceline Group), between 2009-2016, he was a journalist of the biggest Hungarian foreign policy news portal, Kitekintő, which had 40 000 readers daily.
 Between 2009-2016 Anton was leading the post-soviet department at Kitekintő.
 As the editor of Kitekintő, he has written over five hundred articles and analyses and had publications in different other online and print media.

 Between 2015-2019 Anton was the director of Pallas Athene Innovation and Geopolitical Foundation (PAIGEO), the organisation created by the Central Bank of Hungary, and led the Foundation’s Research Institute, whose primary focus area was mainly Eastern Asia.
 PAIGEO has become one of the most important Hungarian research organisations during that time, supporting geopolitical research on academic and scholarly level; supporting geopolitical book publishing; operating its own geopolitical PhD program with two major Hungarian universities (the University of Corvinus and University of Pécs), with nearly 150 PhD students combined; preparing publications and analyses published on www.geopolitika.hu and in several Hungarian media outlets; publishing a geopolitical magazine on quarterly basis called Hungarian Geopolitics (HUG) and organising conferences and academic events.

 From the beginning of 2020, Anton is writing for the foreign desk of one of the biggest Hungarian daily newspaper, Magyar Nemzet, while his articles are also published in Mandiner Hungarian weekly magazine.
-From November 2020, he was also heading the geopolitical research group of Danube Institute, a Hungarian think tank established in 2013.
-In June 2021, he became the Director of Research at Danube Institute.
+From November 2020, he was also heading the geopolitical research group of Danube Institute, a Hungarian think tank established in 2013, and in June 2021, he became the Director of Research at Danube Institute.
 Anton is leading the Oeconomus Economic Research Institute as the Director of Strategy.